-Parking requirements for the development are summarised in Table 4.1 and indicate the need for up to 110 on-site parking spaces.
+Parking requirements for the development are summarised in Table 4.1 and indicates the need for up to 115 on-site parking spaces based on the restaurant operating independently of the hotel.
+Such details will be confirmed as part of a future development application.